quixio/quix-docs/docs/connect/kafka-to-numpy.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with NumPy using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## NumPy

-NumPy is a powerful numerical computing library for Python that provides support for multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.
-With its efficient operations, NumPy is widely used in scientific computing, data analysis, and machine learning applications.
-It offers a wide range of functionalities, including array manipulation, linear algebra operations, mathematical functions, random number generation, and much more.
-NumPy's performance and flexibility make it an essential tool for anyone working with numerical data in Python.
+NumPy is a powerful open-source library in Python that provides support for large, multidimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.
+It is widely used by data scientists, engineers, and researchers for numerical computing tasks such as linear algebra, statistics, and data manipulation.
+NumPy's efficient array operations and broadcasting capabilities make it a popular choice for handling large datasets and performing complex mathematical computations in Python.

 ## Integrations